essdot/js-lessons/doc/types.md

 arr['myProperty']             // still 62
 ```

 The Array prototype defines some useful methods like `indexOf`, which come in handy.
 But there's really not much special going on here.
-You can setup a prototype with a bunch of useful methods and create objects from it too.
-Remember: arrays are just objects.
+You can setup a prototype with a bunch of useful methods and create objects from it too, if you want.
+Remember: arrays are (mostly) just objects.

 ### Functions